 Then again…

-The longhair gene which is what the Norwegian Forest Cat is so famous for could have simply been the result of some type of spontaneous mutation within the local native cats of that time which proved to be quite useful within the cold and harsh environment in Norway.
+The longhair gene, which the Norwegian Forest Cat is so famous for, could have simply resulted from some spontaneous mutation within the local native cats of that time, which proved to be quite helpful within the cold and harsh environment in Norway.

 One thing for sure is that…